Environmental Quality Council

 Final rules and regulations that have been adopted by the EQC, approved by the Attorney General and the Governor, and filed with the Secretary of State.

-The Environmental Quality Council was established through the Nebraska Environmental Protection Act as the body that adopts rules and regulations which set air, water and land quality standards in order to protect the public health and welfare of the state.
-They adopt regulations that guide the activities and responsibilities of the Nebraska Department of Environmental Quality.
+The Environmental Quality Council was established by the Nebraska Environmental Protection Act as the public body that adopts rules and regulations for the Department of Environmental Quality to administer.
+These rules and regulations include air, water and land quality standards in order to protect the environment, public health and welfare of the state.
+The Council also adopts regulations that govern environmental practices and responsibilities of various industries and other regulated entitles.
 In addition, the Governor appoints the Director of the Department of Environmental Quality based on candidates recommended by the Council.

 The Council has 17 members who are appointed by the Governor to four-year terms.
 Appointments require legislative approval.
 Council members represent: the food manufacturing industry; conservation interests; the agricultural processing industry; the automobile or petroleum industry; the chemical industry; heavy industry; the power generating industry; crop production; labor; the livestock industry; county government; municipal government (two members, one of which represents cities not of the primary or metropolitan class); a professional engineer; a biologist; a representative of minority interests; and a doctor with knowledge about the health aspects of air, water and land pollution.

-The Council meets quarterly.
+The Council holds at least two regular meetings each year.
 The Department of Environmental Quality publishes notice of these meetings together with an agenda and a description of proposed regulations to be considered.
-At these meetings, the Council holds public hearings on the proposed regulations.
+At these meetings, the Council holds public hearings on proposed regulations.
 Any interested person may submit written comments on the proposed regulations and testify at the public hearing.
 The Council considers these comments and testimony prior to making a decision on whether to adopt, modify or deny new state environmental regulations and amendments to existing regulations.
-The Council can also consider rule-making petitions submitted by the public.
+The Council can also consider rule-making petitions initiated by citizens.

 Nebraska Department of Environmental Quality